North African Sephardim: Relationship between Sephardi Jews and Maghrebi Jews

 When Sephardi Jews emigrated to the Maghreb following their expulsion from Spain in 1492, the Maghrebi Jews referred to Sephardi Jews as rumiyyin, Arabic for "European," or megorashim, Hebrew for "expelled."
 Similarly, the Sephardi referred to the Maghrebi as forasteros, Spanish for "foreigners," or toshavim, Hebrew for "local community."

-A Sephardi Jews from Morocco, circa 1919.
+Sephardi Jews from Morocco, circa 1919.

 Despite each group's initial recognition of one another as the outsiders, Maghrebi Jews aided Sephardim who came to Morocco.
 The Berber King of Fez, Mulai Muhammed esh-Sheikh, agreed to let Sephardi Jews settle outside the city walls, attracting 20,000 refugees alone.
 As Sephardi Jews arrived, local Maghrebi Jews welcomed them, paid their ransoms, and supplied them with food and clothing despite the cholera with which Sephardi Jews came.
 Additionally, Fez provided a place for New Christians, who were previously Sephardi Jews that were forced to convert to Christianity in Spain, to reconvert to Judaism.

 Sephardi Jews also spread Sephardic culture and customs to the Maghreb.
 For example, Sephardim brought with them new methods of practicing the Ketouba and the ritual slaughtering of animals.
 Although Maghrebi Jews initially challenged Sephardi customs, with the struggle between the competing cultures lasting for over four centuries, the large influx of Sephardi Jews who settled in the Maghreb outnumbered the small number of Jews currently living in this area.
 Thus, according to Schroeter, many Maghrebi Jews ultimately assimilated into the Sephardi community, which accounts for the popularity of Sephardic customs in this area today.